-Under the exchange agreement we entered into with the holders of LP units, the holders of LP units (other than us) may, subject to certain restrictions set forth in the exchange agreement, exchange their common units (together with an equal number of shares of our Class B or Class C common stock, as applicable) for shares of our Class A common stock on a one-for-one basis and exchange their preferred units (together with an equal number of shares of Class C common stock, as applicable) for shares of our Class A common stock on a one-for-one basis and exchange their preferred units (together with an equal number of shares of Class C common stock) either for shares of our convertible preferred stock on a one-for-one basis or for shares of our Class A common stock at the conversion rate, which is currently one-for-one but subject to adjustment to reflect the payment of any preferred stock are convertible at the election of the holder into shares of our Class A common stock at the same conversion rate.
-See "Description of Capital Stock-Preferred Stock-Convertible Preferred Stock Conversion Rate".
+Under the exchange agreement we entered into with the holders of LP units, the holders of LP units (other than us) may, subject to certain restrictions set forth in the exchange agreement, exchange their common units (together with an equal number of shares of our Class B or Class C common stock, as applicable) for shares of our Class A common stock on a one-for-one basis and exchange their preferred units (together with an equal number of shares of Class C common stock) either for shares of our convertible preferred stock on a one-for-one basis or for shares of our Class A common stock at the conversion rate, which is currently one-for-one but subject to adjustment to reflect the payment of any preferential distributions made to the holders of our convertible preferred stock.
+Under our restated certificate of incorporation, shares of our convertible preferred stock are convertible at the election of the holder into shares of our Class A common stock at the same conversion rate.
+See "Description of Capital Stock-Preferred Stock-Convertible Preferred Stock-Convertible Preferred

 We are registering the issuance of our Class A common stock to permit the holders of LP units who exchange their LP units and certain holders of our convertible preferred stock who convert their shares of convertible preferred stock to sell without restriction in the open market or otherwise the shares of Class A common stock that they receive upon exchange or conversion, respectively.
-The shares of Class A common stock registered hereunder will only be issued to the extent that the holders of LP units exchange their units for shares of Class A common stock and/or the holders of shares of our convertible preferred stock.
-The shares of convertible preferred stock registered hereunder will only be issued to the extent that the holders of LP units exchange their units for shares of convertible preferred stock registered hereunder will only be issued to the extent their shares into shares of Class A common stock.
+The shares of Class A common stock registered hereunder will only be issued to the extent that the holders of LP units exchange their units for shares of Class A common stock and/or the holders of shares of our convertible preferred stock convert their shares into shares of Class A common stock.
 The shares of convertible preferred stock registered hereunder will only be issued to the extent that the holders of preferred units exchange such units for shares of convertible preferred stock.
 We will not receive any cash proceeds from the issuance of any of the shares registered hereunder.